jhenzely/owrf/README.md

 Just download, chmod 755 owrf.sh and add it to rc.local Don't forget to report issue.

+The script is checking if repeated network is available, if not, it will automatically disable repeated network interface, so You can always see Your repeater.

+Interface for repeated network will be started again when repeated network will be in range, so You can move around with no worries ;))

+Enjoy !

 ### Automatic installation
 Currently unavailable, because GitHub does not support http and wget in OpenWrt does not support https :-/ Curl with SSL support is too heavy for OpenWrt I think.
 <br>Don't worry, I will deploy a web server soon :))